ahmadajmi/multilingualwithangular/multilingualwithangular.md

 npm install gulp --save-dev
 ```

-We will need some gulp dependencies for JavaScript and SASS and other automation tools.
+We will need some gulp dependencies for JavaScript and Sass and other automation tools.

 ```
 npm install gulp-sass --save-dev